 This tool is most excellent.
-It is a collection of scripts that can produce detailed, or more detailed, or most detailed reports of your vSphere environment.
+It can produce detailed, or more detailed, or most detailed reports of your vSphere environment.

 I should mention that when I use setting 2 for detail I get a Word document that is 9 pages long but when I use the default of 3, I get a report of 114 pages.
 But very good info and useful for a variety of reasons – such as DR, or helping with patching or VMware Tools updates.
 If I was still an SE for partners I would be using this script every time I finished working at a customer so I could also compare between when I finished the work and when I showed up to help troubleshoot.

 Anyone is is experienced with PowerShell / PowerCLI is going to find it pretty easy.
 But I am a beginner, and I have not worked with JSON before so I stumbled a bit.
 So I am going to share a little bit of into to help people that might stumble as well.